 Although some people have trouble with oval racing, a small oval is actually beneficial for the fans, enabling them to enjoy the race by seeing the whole arena with the cars going by, letting them see the bumping and grinding, in other words; letting them see NASCAR.
 This advantage sure will be NASCAR’s strength, especially going into a new market.
 The only problem is estimating how long it is going to take to evolve road courses into small ovals.

 Going into electrification, NASCAR has been turned on its head by it.
-They are supporting and is supported by major automobiles manufacturers, and with the evolving industry, NASCAR evolves also.
+They are supporting and are supported by major automobiles manufacturers, and with the evolving industry, NASCAR evolves also.
 Stefanyshyn said that they understand the push toward electrification in vehicles.
 He understands that the Chinese government stated that by 2035, electric vehicles are the only vehicles that will be available for sale in China.

 Understanding that, Stefanyshyn said that they, with partners, would develop a strategy o introduce racing in China with the internal combustion engines, the way of NASCAR classic racing.
 Not saying that they are not open to changes, Stefanyshyn openly believes that they will have to evolve, pushing themselves to adapt to the newest market.
 However, based on facts, Stefanyshyn reminded us that what is predicted will not always happen in our future.